plasmadlt/plasma-web-ide/README.md

 ## Building sample contract

-The source code for the sample smartcontract is at `contracts/talk/talk.cpp` within the IDE.
+The source code for the sample smart contract is at `contracts/talk/talk.cpp` within the IDE.
 To compile the contract, run this in a terminal:

 ```
 cd contracts/talk/